ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/quick-start.png)

+!!! danger "Advisory"
+    If this is the first time you're flashing/updating your receiver or you're updating it from a previous 2.x firmware, first ensure that it has version 2.5.1.
+Once it has the 2.5.1 flashed, update to 3.x.

+    If you've flashed it straight to 3.x and you're getting "Not Enough Space" popup during WiFi flashing, flash the receiver to 2.5.1 first, and then flash it to 3.x.

+    The Repartitioner is for **TX only**.

 ## Check your Target

 There are more `ESP8285` based RXes in the market due to massive shortage of `STM32` Chips.
 These support WiFi updating, and can be easily distinguished with a few tricks.
 The simplest way to tell is if on the rear of the RX (the side without the U.fl/SMD antenna) there is a large white component with the label **RainSun** (pictured below).
 If this is not there, you have an STM32 based target, if it is you have an `_ESP_` target, and can update using Wifi!